 CUB provides support for all family members separated by adoption; resources to help prevent unnecessary family separations; education about the life-long impact on all who are affected by adoption; and advocates for fair and ethical adoption laws, policies, and practices.

 A temporary lack of resources – not a lack of love – is often the reason birthparents surrender their parental rights.
 If parents are unable to raise their children, they should have a say in who will.
 Denying loving parents knowledge of their children, even when those children become adults, is a cruel and unnecessary punishment that causes suffering for all.
 A severing of parental rights does not cut off a parent’s love.

+PLEASE NOTE: Haley Radke has recorded and interviewed many participants from the Retreat.
 Adult adoptees discuss the adoption experience in this enlightening series.
-(Also available on several different podcast services)
+(Available on several different podcast services)

 Concerned United Birthparents Announcement on Saving Our Sisters.

 Participate in surveys surrounding issues in the adoption community.
 You can also read the results of recent surveys including some focused on adoptees from open adoption and closed adoption and birth parent's perceptions of open adoption.